 The Anne Springs Close Greenway operates a trail system that is 36-miles long.
-Trail maps are posted at all entrances to the Greenway and trail markers are placed every 1/4 mile throughout trails and provide reference points which correspond to the trail map.
+Trail maps are posted at all entrances to the Greenway, and trail markers are placed every 1/4 mile throughout trails to provide reference points that correspond to the trail map.

 The Anne Springs Close Greenway is rich in both natural and cultural resources.
 Natural resources include over 100 species of wildflowers and a great variety of birds and other interesting wildlife.
 The Greenway is home to 28-acre Lake Haigler as well as four other fishing ponds, mixed hardwood forests, prairies, Steele Creek, and vistas that are truly breathtaking.